syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## HTML Header and Footer

-When converting HTML to PDF, you have the option to set an HTML string as both the header and footer.
+When converting HTML to PDF, you have the option to set an HTML file as both the header and footer.
 To do this, make use of the **HtmlHeader** and **HtmlFooter** properties within the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.

 {% tabs %}